-Celery juice is rich in nutrients that may have many health benefits.
+Celery juice is rich in nutrients and drinking it may come with many health benefits.

-However, it has become controversial because some people assert that it can cure conditions like cancer, obesity, thyroid issues, and acne.
+Some people think that it can cure conditions like cancer, obesity, thyroid issues, and acne, although research is scarce.

 As such, you may wonder which claims are dubious and which are backed by science.